llmcloud24/de.KCD-Summer-School-2024/Day_2/README.md

 ### Day 2 Checklist - How to Data

+Here is a sort overview of today's topics.
+You can find more infos  and all slides and additional materials by Prof. Fabian Praßer, Dr. Jeanne Wilbrandt and Lisa Schaak in the corresponding subfolders.

-It is advisable to think about these things before (!) setting up your LLM in the cloud:
+In general it is advisable to think about these things before (!) setting up your LLM in the cloud:

 [**Data Privacy**](https://github.com/llmcloud24/de.KCD-Summer-School-2024/tree/main/Day_2/Data_Management)